kamranayub/kamranayub.github.io/input/posts/2020-10-07-hacktoberfest-can-i-ask-a-question.md.md

 Now this is getting at a different issue, unrelated to Hacktoberfest specifically and more related to toxicity in the open source world.

-Here's what I recommend to help answer this question:
+Here's what I recommend to help answer this question: "scout" a potential project beforehand.
+Does it have a Code of Conduct?
+Do the maintainers seem to follow it?
+How do they react to external contributors asking questions?
+Are they helpful?
+How do they review their own code?

+Doing some prep work on your part beforehand I think will help ha
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NTQ0MTU5ODYsMTgyNTE1Nzg1OV19
+eyJoaXN0b3J5IjpbLTQxNzUyMjQ3OSwxODI1MTU3ODU5XX0=
 -->